 Still no use after running First Aid?
 Your startup disk may have serious errors.
 Apart from that, don't forget the firmware problem will also bring about your M1 MacBook Air that's not turning on.

 Firmware is a software program or set of instructions programmed on a hardware device.
 With firmware updates, improvements will be made to the functionality of the hardware devices and may help you reboot your M1 Mac.

-To update the firmware, you need to reset your unbootable M1 Mac, which also means reviving your M1 Mac.
+To update the firmware, you need to reset your unbootable M1 MacBook with Apple Configurator 2, which also means reviving your M1 Mac.

 You need to send your M1 Mac to the Apple Authorized Service store for a repair.